refinedev/refine/documentation/docs/api-reference/antd/components/fields/date.md

 swizzle: true
 ---

 This field is used to display dates.
-It uses [`Day.js`](https://day.js.org/docs/en/display/format) to display date format.
+It uses the [`Day.js`](https://day.js.org/docs/en/display/format) to display date format.

 :::info-tip Swizzle
 You can swizzle this component to customize it with the [**refine CLI**](/docs/packages/documentation/cli)